otimlabs/.github/profile/README.md

 # Otim

-### It's about time that EOAs learn some new tricks
+### It's about time that EOAs learn some cool new tricks

 Follow [@otimlabs](https://x.com/otimlabs) on X